DooD-Inc/Bedrock-Finder/README.md

 A program with which you can find bedrock pattern.\
 Can find bases just by screenshot of bedrock pattern.\
-Designed mainly for anarchy servers (as 2b2t)
+Made mainly for anarchy servers (as 2b2t)

 Only Windows (.Net 6.0; WinForms)